-You believe in what you do.
-Why else would you be putting your blood, sweat, and tears into a charity event?
-You’ve been there before.
+You are pouring in blood, sweat, and tears into a charity event because you believe in it.
+Does this situation sound familiar?
 The event promotion succeeds, people come, the night passes, and attendees leave remembering the beautiful evening.
-But have you ever looked at the donation jar at the end of the night and saw you only raised a fraction of what you hoped?
+But then you look at the donation total at the end of the night and saw only a fraction of what was hoped for.

-Creating and promoting a beautiful event is only one obstacle to overcome, prompting attendees to pull out their pocketbook and give is another.
-How can you make your fundraising event a true success?
+Creating and promoting a beautiful event is only one obstacle to overcome.
+Prompting attendees to pull out their wallet and give is another.
+How can you make your fundraising event a roaring success?

 These 5 tips will help you maximize donations at your fundraising event and avoid a fundraiser flop.